Devon128/Engineering_4_Notebook/README.md

 no wiring
 ### Reflection
-It was pretty tough but good becuase it help me re-learn how to mate and told me what mates did what.
+It was pretty tough but good becuase it helped me re-learn a few things about the different types of mates there are and what they do.